Aura-healthcare/Aura_gitbook/README.md

 * many accidents in daily life \(falls, burns, ...\)
 * social exclusion
   * from the others due to fear provoked by theses seizures
-  * from the educational and work environment because of the lack of
+  * from the educational and work environment because of the risks resulting from unadapted logistics
 * permanent life-threatning danger.
 An untreated long-lasting epilepsy seizure episode can lead to fatal complications \(SUDEP\).
 Each year, 33 000 people died from this disease in Europe\[3\]

 Epilespy is also very impacting for the patient relatives who: